Nature of Operations and Summary of Significant Accounting Policies

-The Company has goodwill and intangible assets as a result of the business combinations that were completed during 2011 and that are discussed throughout this 10-Q. These assets were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques
+The Company has goodwill and intangible assets as a result of the 2011 business combinations discussed throughout this form 10-K. These assets were valued with the assistance of a valuation consultant and consisted of level 3 valuation techniques.

-The Company has derivative liabilities as a result of 2011 and 2012 convertible promissory notes and common stock and warrants with exercise price reset provisions that include embedded derivatives.
-These liabilities were valued with the assistance of a valuation consultant and consisted of Level 3 valuation techniques.
+The Company has derivative liabilities as a result of 2010 and 2011 convertible promissory notes and common stock and warrants with exercise price reset provisions that include embedded derivatives.
+These liabilities were valued with the assistance of a valuation consultant and consisted of level 3 valuation techniques.

 Accounts receivable are carried at their estimated collectible amounts.
 The Company grants unsecured credit to substantially all of its customers.
 Ongoing credit evaluations are performed and potential credit losses are charged to operations at the time the account receivable is estimated to be uncollectible.
 Since the Company cannot necessarily predict future changes in the financial stability of its customers, the Company cannot guarantee that its reserves will continue to be adequate.

 From time to time, the Company may have a limited number of customers with individually large amounts due.
-Any unanticipated change in one of the customers credit worthiness could have a material effect on the results of operations in the period in which such changes or events occurred.
-The Company recorded an allowance for doubtful accounts of $43,875 and $18,050 as of September 30, 2012 and December 31, 2011, respectively.
-As of September 30, 2012, the Company had one customer whose balance represented 41% of total accounts receivable.
-As of December 31, 2011, there were no single customers with balances greater than 10%.
+Any unanticipated change in one of the customer’s credit worthiness could have a material effect on the results of operations in the period in which such changes or events occurred.
+The Company recorded an allowance for doubtful accounts of $18,050 at December 31, 2011, and had no allowance for doubtful accounts at December 31, 2010.

-Equipment, which is recorded at cost, consists primarily of computer equipment and is depreciated using the straight-line method over the estimated useful lives of the related assets (generally five years or less).
+Equipment is recorded at cost, consists primarily of computer equipment and is depreciated using the straight-line method over the estimated useful lives of the related assets (generally five years or less).
 Costs incurred for maintenance and repairs are expensed as incurred and expenditures for major replacements and improvements are capitalized and depreciated over their estimated remaining useful lives.
-Depreciation expense for the three months ended September 30, 2012 and 2011 was $6,913 and $6,154, respectively.
-Depreciation expense for the nine months ended September 30, 2012 and 2011 was $20,297 and $13,314, respectively.
-Accumulated depreciation for the Companys equipment equaled $154,317 at September 30, 2012 and $134,810 at December 31, 2011.
+Depreciation expense for the years ended December 31, 2011 and 2010 was $19,712 and $6,347, respectively.
+Accumulated depreciation for the Company’s equipment at December 31, 2011 and 2010 is $134,810 and $115,098, respectively.